lousydropout/collab-canvas/README.md

 bunx supabase stop
 ```

+## 🤖 AI Commands

+CollabCanvas includes AI-powered natural language commands that let you create and modify objects using simple text instructions.

+### Command Types

+1. **Generate Objects**

+   - "Create rectangle"
+   - "Add triangle at top-right"
+   - "Make rectangle that's taller than it is long"
+   - "Add a 200x15 rectangle"

+2. **Generate Multiple Objects**

+   - "Add 3 blue circles of different sizes"
+   - "16 rectangles on a 4x4 grid"
+   - "34 rectangles at random positions"

+3. **Modify Selected Objects**
+   - "Turn blue"
+   - "Make 2x as large"
+   - "Move to bottom-left"

 ## 📊 Performance Targets ✅

 - **✅ 60 FPS** - Maintained during all interactions with batching system